Lewis Plastic Surgery: Gordon Lewis, MD

 2331-A Robious Station Circle

 Midlothian, VA 23113

-Like many of Dr. Lewis’ Richmond, VA, breast augmentation patients, you probably have highly personal reasons for wanting breast implants.
-Whether you have always had small breasts, want to restore volume lost after having children, or you want to make both breasts the same size, Dr. Gordon Lewis and our team create a positive, trusting environment where your needs are a priority.
+Like many of Dr. Gordon Lewis’ Richmond, VA, breast augmentation patients, you probably have highly personal reasons for wanting breast implants.
+Whether you have always had small breasts, have lost volume after having children, or have asymmetry between your breasts, Dr. Lewis and our team create a positive, trusting environment where your needs are a top priority.

 Breast augmentation surgery involves the placement of either

 - saline breast implants that are filled after being inserted, or

 - pre-filled cohesive silicone gel implants